Ayushi-Singh-1405/PRobe/README.md

 | Auth         | JWT + bcrypt                                  |
 | AI           | OpenRouter (Claude / Qwen Coder)              |
 | GitHub       | GitHub REST API v3                            |

+---

+## UI Design

+### Design Philosophy

+PRobe's UI is intentionally designed to resonate with GitHub's aesthetic — familiar to developers, minimal friction, zero learning curve.

+- **Color theme** — mirrors GitHub's dark UI to feel native to the developer workflow; if you live on GitHub, PRobe feels like a natural extension
+- **Logo** — inspired by GitHub's Octocat; the character has eyes because it's *reading* your PR — a subtle visual metaphor for code review
+- **Overall feel** — clean, focused, and developer-first; no clutter, just the review

+---

+## Share Feature

+PRobe lets you share any PR review with teammates or reviewers via a public link — no login required to view a shared review.

+- Click **Share** on any review in your history
+- Copy the generated link and send it to anyone
+- Recipients can view the full AI review without needing a PRobe account

+---

 ## Project Structure